henck/kofi/packages/kofi-queue/README.md

 Registers a new function to the functions queue.
 This function will be called with a `next` argument, that is a function that will pass to the next function defined with `queue.then`.

-Note that calling the `next` argument with an error, any functions that were added after this function will not run, and immediately invokes the `queue.catch` function with the error passed to the `next` function.
+Note that calling the `next` argument with an error will make that all functions that were added after this function won't run.
+Also, this will immediately invoke the `queue.catch` function with the error passed to the `next` function.

 ```javascript
 queue.then(function (next) {